 Step 1: Buy and wash your apples.

-I always get my apples from local orchards — it’s usually the most frugal approach to get large quantities of apples.
-It’s also often the “freshest” option.
+I always get my apples from local orchards — it’s usually the most frugal approach to get large quantities of apples, and it’s also often the “freshest” option.
 We buy most of our fruit from Moelker’s Orchard.

 I usually can anywhere from 2 to 3 bushels (about 4-6 large paper grocery bags full).
-I’ve found that one bushel of apples gives me almost 20 quarts of applesauce — but this depends on how thick/thin you like your sauce, how big the apples are, how much you cut out of the apples, if you peel the apples before cooking etc.
+I’ve found that one bushel of apples gives me almost 20 quarts of applesauce — but this depends on how thick or thin you like your sauce, how big the apples are, how much you cut out of the apples, if you peel the apples before cooking, etc.

-This is probably the most time consuming part — and it works best if you either do it the night before or have a helper.
+This is for sure the most time-consuming part — it works best if you either do it the night before and have helpers.

-If you process the apples like I do in the food mill (see instructions below) you can leave the skins on — which will save you TONS of time and give your applesauce a deliciously sweet flavor and a fabulous pink/red color.
+If you process the apples like I do in the food mill (see instructions below) you can leave the skins on — which will save you TONS of time, produce more applesauce, give your applesauce a deliciously sweet flavor, and a fabulous pink/red color.

 When you’re cutting the apples, the trick is to waste as little of the apple flesh as possible.
 I cut the apples into quarters, cut out the tiny seed area, and then cut each quarter into 4 -6 chunks.